abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

       ![](../media/lab-01/image28.png)

 2. Power Query window opens.
 From the ribbon, select **Home -> Data** **source settings**.
-Data source settings dialog opens.
+The data source settings dialog opens.
 As you scroll through the list, you will notice there are four data sources as mentioned in the problem statement:

     - Snowflake